akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 ![Import new key](../img/add_new_key_flexibility.jpg)

-* After the information has been inputted, click `Add contact key`
+* After the information has been added, click `Add contact key`

 ::: info
 The SSH key access is **not immediate**.
 Initially, the status will be `Pending creation` and then change to `Activated` once the access is given.